 The Butler School District has always been on the cutting-edge of school security.

 It was the first district in the county to put in metal detectors and start searching students’ bags following the 1999 shooting at Columbine High School.
 The district gained national, and worldwide, attention when it put armed guards into schools just days after the Sandy Hook shooting in 2012.
+Alongside other innovations such as access control systems, and emergency door barriers, the district continues to be at forefront of ensuring student safety.

 “We want to make sure we’re doing everything that we can,” Superintend Brian White said.